How to make the most of your first job

 Take me as an example: Right out of school, I joined the team designing the expansion to the University of Arkansas’ Razorback Stadium.
 Being my alma mater, it was a culture I knew well, an environment I was comfortable in and an opportunity to make an immediate impact as a resource to my team.
 Pair that with the incredible design mentor I had on the project, and it was as close to the ideal first job experience as you can have.

 Populous gives recent hires the chance to pay it forward as well.
 Pairing with an intern every summer, we share our experiences transitioning from college to career and show them how hard work and having fun co-exist.
-The investment in young staff doesn’t stop there: This fall, I’ll be traveling to our London office to deliver a talk on the daily decisions that better ourselves and those around us.
+The investment in young staff doesn’t stop there.
+Only a few years into my Populous career, I traveled to our London office to deliver a talk on the daily decisions that better ourselves and those around us.
 Populous constantly pushes the limits of our profession, and that includes providing an internal platform for innovation.

 All of these experiences don’t even touch on the things Kansas City has to offer for young professionals.
 The city is an extension of the Populous culture, a place where you truly feel at home as an individual and not a number.
 The city radiates energy and comes together through events like Corporate Challenge, a city-wide Olympics of sorts.
 I loved recreational sports in college and have taken up a leadership role in organizing and rallying Populous teams in a variety of events like flag football, track and kickball.